piotrk32/TMA_warehouse/README.md

 Implementation the user interface requires some time, unfortunately mine has been limited in recent days but it is possible for me :)

+Credential Storage

+The practice of storing credentials within the application repository is a security risk.

+# Installation and Startup Guide

+Prerequisites

+• Java Development Kit (JDK) 11 or later installed

+• PostgreSQL Database Server

+• Gradle or Maven (depending on the project's build system).

+Step 1: Clone the Repository

+Step 2: Configure Database

+Step 3: Set Environment Variables at yml file

+Step 4: Update Application Properties

+Step 5: Build the Application

+Step 6: Run the Application